Have you ever tried seasonal productiveness?

 If you want to understand these internal cycles, think of your productivity as the sequence of seasons.

 During summer, your productivity peaks, and you can work without taking too many breaks.
 But then, entering the autumn, productivity lowers, and you have more time to dedicate to other things.
-In this period, you start appreciating others’ products because you feel like yours is imperfect.
+So you start appreciating others’ products because you feel like yours is imperfect.

 When winter arrives, productivity falls incredibly, and you become an avid consumer.
-You want to become better, so you turn to the people you have always considered the best.
+You want to become better.
+Therefore, you turn to the people you have always considered the best.
 And finally, spring comes.
 You successfully improved your product, and you feel reborn.
 So productivity rises again, but you also keep consuming ideas because you need them to remain productive.

 So let’s see how to enhance each of these seasons to increase productivity and generate more content.